-In no circumstances may an offer of Notes be made in the Norwegian market without the Notes being registered in the Norwegian Central Securities Depository (the "VPS") in dematerialised form, to the extent such Notes shall be registered according to the Norwegian Securities Registry Act (Norwegian: Verdipapirregisterloven, 2002) and its regulations.
+In no circumstances may an offer of Notes be made in the Norwegian market without the Notes being registered in the Norwegian Central Securities Depositary (Verdipapirsentralen) (the "VPS") in dematerialised form or in another central securities depository which is properly authorised and recognised by the Financial Supervisory Authority of Norway (Nw.
+Finansilsynet) as being entitled to register the Notes pursuant to Regulation (EU) No 909/2014, to the extent such Notes shall be registered, according to the Norwegian Central Securities Depositories Act (Nw.
+Verdipapirsentralloven 2019) and ancillary regulations.